gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Faster C/C++ compilation and builds

+### Faster up-to-date builds

+Configuration time, input snapshotting and dependency resolution have all been improved in this release.
+[Large Android projects](https://github.com/gradle/perf-android-large) will benefit the most from these enhancements, with up to 30% faster up-to-date builds.
+Java and native projects benefit as well, with an improvement of up to 20%.

 #### Build Cache Support

 We introduced [experimental C/C++ caching support](https://docs.gradle.org/4.3/release-notes.html#experimental-task-output-caching-for-c/c++-compilation) in Gradle 4.3, but this feature was hidden behind an additional flag until we had fixed some underlying correctness issues.